 Firefighter Safety and Photovoltaic Systems

-Under a United States Department of Homeland Security (DHS) Assistance to Firefighter Grant Program – Fire Prevention and Safety Grant, concerns about photovoltaic (PV) systems and potential impacts on firefighting operations are examined in this project.
+Under a United States Department of Homeland Security (DHS) Assistance to Firefighter Grant Program – Fire Prevention and Safety Grant, concerns about photovoltaic systems (PVS) and potential impacts on firefighting operations are examined in this project.
 Key concerns include firefighter vulnerability to electrical and casualty hazards when mitigating a fire involving a PV system.

-A functional PV array experimental fixture is constructed outdoors at UL’s Northbrook, IL campus.
+A functional Photovoltaic array experimental fixture is constructed outdoors at UL’s Northbrook, IL campus.
 Experiments are also conducted on functioning PV arrays at Delaware County Emergency Service Training Center.
 Three PV technologies are used, including metal framed glass on polymer, flexible laminate, and building integrated roof shingles.
 These fire experiments are designed to represent a room or content compartment fire which evolves to a structure fire ending in collapse.

 Additional experiments are conducted on rack mounted PV arrays to represent a debris fire under the PV modules above the roof.
 Upon completion, the PV modules are examined to determine their ability to generate power, representing potential safety hazards for firefighters, particularly during overhaul operations.